vermont42/racecondition.software/_posts/2018-11-23-unit-testing.md

 Modifying `ReviewPrompter` and `Settings` for unit testability was a lot of work.
 I still need to modify the other seven seven settings in Conjugar as well as thirty `Settings` call sites.
 The globality of `Settings` was the largest impediment to unit testing all of Conjugar, however, so this initial step is a big one towards my goal.
 That said, in my next greenfield project, I plan to inject dependencies from day one.

 Widespread application of dependency injection will not only facilitate unit testing of Conjugar but also UI testing.
 I could imagine using [launch arguments](https://developer.apple.com/documentation/xctest/xcuiapplication/1500477-launcharguments) in UI tests to control, for example, the presence of _vos_ conjugations in the UI and the sequence of verbs in the conjugation quiz.
 That sequence is currently random, but I envision adding a facility to inject a not-so-random-number generator into the `Quiz` model so that the sequence of verbs is repeatable across UI-test launches.

+#### Postscript

+Reader Grzegorz Krukowski [suggested](https://github.com/vermont42/racecondition.software/issues/3) a method for detecting whether the review prompt actually appeared.
+Before reading Grzegorz's comment, I was not aware that this is possible.

 #### Blogger's Commentary